rakicjovan/HackingLab-FS25/TASK.md

 - Use browser developer tools to modify the HTML or the form data before submitting your upload.
 - Try manipulating the file extension or content-type headers.
 - Remember that the backend might still execute PHP code if your upload bypasses validation.
-- Look for clues in the `/uploads/` directory where your files get saved.
 - Think about how PHP execution works in common web servers and how you might trigger it.

 Good luck — and happy hacking!